 What about part-time jobs and volunteering to help the vulnerable?

-At the moment, many retailers require extra staff (either to work on the shop floor in the case of food retailers or to deliver items ordered online).
+Many retailers still require extra staff (either to work on the shop floor in the case of food retailers or to deliver items ordered online).
 There have also been calls for fruit pickers and similar.
 These sorts of part-time jobs can give you lots of transferable skills that employers love, but we would only recommend you take up a role if it is safe for you to do so without endangering yourself or others around you.

 Similarly, there are currently lots of volunteering efforts going on to help the most vulnerable.
 As well as home-grown initiatives in the local community, the NHS is calling for volunteers to help the most vulnerable – you just need to be over 18 and have no symptoms (those in the more vulnerable groups can provide phone support).
-Leaving the house to help the vulnerable is permitted under government rules.
 Volunteering could be a great addition to your CV and help you to develop employability skills such as flexibility and adaptability – but, again, we would only recommend volunteering outside of the house if it is safe action for you to take.
 (You can volunteer digitally.)